 We recently ran a consultation on modernising the water industry's use of Rateable Value to charge non-households for water and sewerage services.
 From 1 April 2018, current rateable values will be used to calculate unmeasured charges.
 More information is available on mygov.scot.
 We have also published rateable values: frequently asked questions.

 Water and sewerage charges exemption scheme

 We have a scheme that helps to reduce costs for small charities and Community Amateur Sports Clubs (CASCs) by exempting them from paying for water and sewerage services.
 This is funded by a 1.5% uplift in the charges for other business customers.

-The Scottish Government published a review of the scheme on 6 March 2018.
+We published a review of the exemption scheme on 6 March 2018.